 - Rectifying aspects of the business: This stage involves refining the business’s high-level information and functional requirements.

-- Agreeing the project plan: This stage determines the timeframe for developing the system’s design and agreeing the finalized prototype with stakeholders/clients.
+- Agreeing on the project plan: This stage determines the timeframe for developing the system’s design and agreeing on the finalized prototype with stakeholders/clients.

 - Creation of functional model/prototype: This process is an iterative one that continues until the required result is forthcoming.
 The plan is first implemented by producing a functional model or prototype that adequately represents the system’s final functionality.
 Then individual functional prototypes are created, merged, and refined according to end-user comments and feedback.
 Any required changes will be taken into account in the following iteration.

 - System prototype review: This stage involves testing the system’s functionality and undertaking a review of the functional model or prototype according to comments and feedback from users.
 Then the final functional prototype or model can be delivered.